AC Refrigerant: Definition and Updates

 • R-454B (Puron Advance™)

-What AC Refrigerant Does
+How AC Refrigerant Works

-1) Absorbing Heat: The refrigerant circulates through the AC system in a closed loop, alternately absorbing heat from indoor air and releasing it outdoors.
+1. Absorbing Heat: The refrigerant circulates through the AC system in a closed loop, alternately absorbing heat from indoor air and releasing it outdoors.

-2) Phase Change: As the refrigerant passes through the evaporator coil indoors, it absorbs heat from indoor air, causing it to evaporate from a liquid to a gas.
+2. Phase Change: As the refrigerant passes through the evaporator coil indoors, it absorbs heat from indoor air, causing it to evaporate from a liquid to a gas.

-3) Compression: The compressor compresses the gas refrigerant, increasing its temperature and pressure.
+3. Compression: The compressor compresses the gas refrigerant, increasing its temperature and pressure.

-4) Condensation: The hot, high-pressure gas refrigerant then flows to the condenser coil located outside or in the outdoor unit.
+4. Condensation: The hot, high-pressure gas refrigerant then flows to the condenser coil located outside or in the outdoor unit.
 Here, it condenses back into a liquid state, releasing the heat it absorbed from indoors to the outdoor air.

-5) Expansion: The liquid refrigerant passes through an expansion valve or capillary tube, where it undergoes a pressure drop, allowing it to evaporate and absorb heat again in the indoor evaporator coil, restarting the cycle.
+5. Expansion: The liquid refrigerant passes through an expansion valve or capillary tube, where it undergoes a pressure drop, allowing it to evaporate and absorb heat again in the indoor evaporator coil, restarting the cycle.

-Learn more about how do air conditioners work.
+For a deeper dive into the mechanics, read about how do air conditioners work.

 How HVAC Refrigerant Has Changed